hazraimran/5610_labquiz7/README.md

     -   Delete documents by selecting them and clicking the Delete button.

 ### Use MongoDB with Node.js.
-Now that MongoDB is installed and running, you can integrate it with Node.js**.** Install the MongoDB Node.js Driver**.
-Create Lab7 and open in VSCode.** Run the following command to install the MongoDB Node.js driver:
+Now that MongoDB is installed and running, you can integrate it with Node.js Install the MongoDB Node.js Driver.
+Create Lab7 and open in VSCode.
+Run the following command to install the MongoDB Node.js driver:

 > *npm install mongodb.*